jaydeegbobeh/Devops-Bootcamp/Microservices/README.md

 	- Autoscaling
 ## Using Kubernetes to deploy Node app and Mongodb as microservices
 ### Definitions
-- Pods: the smallest deployable units of computing that you can create and manage in Kubernetes
+- **Pods**: the smallest deployable units of computing that you can create and manage in Kubernetes
-- Service: a service enables network access to a set of Pods in Kubernetes.
+- **Service**: a service enables network access to a set of Pods in Kubernetes.
-- Persistent volume claim: a request for storage, this is met by binding the PVC to a persistent volume
+- **Persistent** volume claim: a request for storage, this is met by binding the PVC to a persistent volume
-- Deployment: deployments represent a set of multipe, identical Pods.
+- **Deployment**: deployments represent a set of multipe, identical Pods.
 A Deployment runs multiple replicas of your application and automatically replaces any instances that fail or become unresponsive
 #### mongo-service.yml
 ```
 # This is a MongoDB service that is used by the other pods in the cluster to find and connect to MongoDB